 "Cosmos-482" was a backup for the "Venera-8" station, which successfully reached Venus in 1972.
-However, due to a malfunction in the booster unit, the spacecraft was unable to leave near-Earth orbit.
+However, due to a malfunction in the booster stage, the spacecraft could not leave near-Earth orbit.
 Instead of an interplanetary mission, it was named "Cosmos-482" and remained in an elliptical orbit with an apogee altitude of about 9800 km.

-Roscosmos confirmed that the probability of damage from the fall is extremely small.
+Roscosmos confirmed that the probability of damage from the fall is extremely low.

 Thousands of spent spacecraft are flying in orbit.
 Last year, 1981 space objects of natural and artificial origin entered the atmosphere.
 In fact, five objects fall to Earth every day, every seventh weighing more than 500 kg.
 Cases of causing material damage are isolated, there are no victims among people.